Nadia’s Small Lymphocytic Lymphoma with Unmutated IGHV Story

 While I was waiting for that CT scan, I was at work one day, and I started getting this pain in my hip.
 I got up from my desk, and I fell to my knees and couldn’t stand up because I had such bad pain in my hip.

 My work had already seen me going through all these tests and doing all this stuff.
-I’m like, “Something else is going on now.
+I was like, “Something else is going on now.
 I need to go home and get it checked out.”
 I got home, and I laid on the floor for a couple of hours because the pain was so bad that I couldn’t get up.
 I crawled into bed.

 First thing in the morning, I went to the clinic, which was the first doctor that I had seen about the lump.
 He figured that I had shingles because when I woke up, I’d gotten a rash where the pain was.
 I’d never had that before.
 That was like September 29th.
 All those other symptoms were getting worse.